 There have been many times in my wheel throwing career that I have thought, "I just can't throw large pots.
 I am not strong enough."
 But I have learned over the years that to throw big, you don't need brawn.
 You need brains!!

 There are tons of smart ways to approach throwing large.
-In today’s post, an excerpt from the May/June 2013 issue of Pottery Making Illustrated, I am sharing three great tips for throwing large from potter Claire O’Conner. – Jennifer Harnetty, editor.
+In today's post, I am sharing three great tips for throwing large from potter Claire O'Conner. - Jennifer Poellot Harnetty, editor.

 Step 1: Selecting and Wedging Clay.

 Experiment until you find a clay body that works for you.
 If you’re throwing big, try using softer clay and throw it dry (or with less water) to avoid degenerating it to mush.

 Wedge using the weight and strength of your whole body on a wedging table of the proper height.
 Ideally, the table height should be equal to the distance between fingertips and floor (figure 1).
 If that’s not available, raise your body using an aerobics riser or wide, heavy cinder block.
 Or you can move down to a clean cement floor and wedge as usual.
 Now that you’re down here, or up there, you’re ready to wedge.
 Bernard Leach (A Potter’s Book) was confident potters could wedge up to 30 pounds of clay.
 I say 20 pounds is more manageable.
 The hardest part is getting the spiral or ram’s head started.
 So start smaller, with about 5 pounds, and periodically add in 1–2 pound slices (figure 2).